nginfra/movici-simulation-core/docs/source/movici_way/data_format.rst

   entity.
 The meaning of ``unit_shape`` is equivalent to the meaning of ``numpy.ndarray.shape``
 * ``is_csr`` This toggles support for variable width arrays per entity. ``csr`` is an abbreviation of Compressed Sparse Row, which is the technique used to store these types of attribute arrays.
-  See also :ref:`Working with Attributes<tutorial-attributes>` on how to interact with csr arrays
+  See also :ref:`manual-attributes` on how to interact with csr arrays

 Fixed width arrays are created by supplying the ``unit_shape`` argument to a ``DataType``.
 For example an array of pairs are supported by ``DataType(int, unit_shape=(2,))``: